 As observed towards the end of Section 3, the partitioning of bandwidth capacity for access by different traffic classes tends to reduce the maximum link efficiency achievable.
-We now consider the case where there is no such partitioning, thereby resulting in complete sharing of the total bandwidth among all the classes.
+We now consider the case where there is no such partitioning, thereby resulting in full sharing of the total bandwidth among all the classes.
+This is referred to as the Complete Sharing Model.

-For the explicit maximum allocation model, this means that the constraints are such that up to 15 simultaneous LSPs are allowed for any class.
+For MAM, this means that the BCs are such that up to 15 simultaneous LSPs are allowed for any class.

-Similarly, for the Russian Dolls model, the constraints are up to 15 simultaneous LSPs for class 1 by itself, up to 15 simultaneous LSPs for classes 1 and 2 together, and up to 15 simultaneous LSPs for all three classes together.
+Similarly, for RDM, the BCs are up to 15 simultaneous LSPs for class 1 by itself, up to 15 simultaneous LSPs for classes 1 and 2 together, and up to 15 simultaneous LSPs for all three classes together.

-Effectively, there is now no distinction between the two models.
-Figure 13 shows the performance when all classes have equal access to link bandwidth under the complete sharing scheme.
+Effectively, there is now no distinction between MAM and RDM.
+Figure 13 shows the performance when all classes have equal access to link bandwidth under Complete Sharing.

 With preemption being fully enabled, it can be seen that class 1 virtually sees no blocking, regardless of the loading conditions of the link.
 Since class 2 can only preempt class 3, class 2 sees some blocking and/or preemption when either class 1 load or its own load is above normal; otherwise, class 2 is unaffected by increases of class 3 load.
 As higher priority classes always preempt class 3 when the link is full, class 3 suffers the most with high blocking/preemption when there is any load increase from any class.
-A comparison of Figures 1, 2, and 13 shows that, while the performance of both classes 1 and 2 is far superior under complete sharing, class 3 performance is much better off under either the explicit maximum allocation or Russian Dolls models.
-In a sense, class 3 is starved under overload as no protection of its traffic is being provided under complete sharing.
+A comparison of Figures 1, 2, and 13 shows that, while the performance of both classes 1 and 2 is far superior under Complete Sharing, class 3 performance is much better off under either MAM or RDM.
+In a sense, class 3 is starved under overload as no protection of its traffic is being provided under Complete Sharing.

-8. Implications on Selection Criteria
+8. Implications on Performance Criteria

 Based on the previous results, a general theme is shown to be the trade-off between bandwidth sharing and class protection/isolation.
-To show this more concretely, let us compare the different models in terms of the \overall loss probability\.
+To show this more concretely, let us compare the different BCMs in terms of the \overall loss probability\.
 This quantity is defined as the long-term proportion of LSP requests from all classes combined that are lost as a result of either blocking or preemption, for a given level of offered load.

-As noted from the previous sections, while the Russian Dolls model has a higher degree of sharing then explicit maximum allocation, both converge ultimately to the complete sharing model as the degree of sharing in each of them is increased.
-Figure 14 shows that, for a single link, the overall loss probability is the smallest under complete sharing and the largest under explicit maximum allocation, with Russian Dolls being intermediate.
-Expressed differently, complete sharing yields the highest link efficiency and explicit maximum allocation the lowest.
-As a matter of fact, the overall loss probability of complete sharing is identical to loss probability of a single class as computed by the Erlang loss formula.
-Yet complete sharing has the poorest class protection capability.
-(We want to point out that, in a network with many links and multiple-link routing paths, analysis in [6] showed that complete sharing does not necessarily lead to maximum network-wide bandwidth efficiency.)
+As noted from the previous sections, while RDM has a higher degree of sharing then MAM, both converge ultimately to the Complete Sharing Model as the degree of sharing in each of them is increased.
+Figure 14 shows that, for a single link, the overall loss probability is the smallest under Complete Sharing and the largest under MAM, with RDM being intermediate.
+Expressed differently, Complete Sharing yields the highest link efficiency and MAM the lowest.
+As a matter of fact, the overall loss probability of Complete Sharing is identical to loss probability of a single class as computed by the Erlang loss formula.
+Yet Complete Sharing has the poorest class protection capability.
+(We want to point out that, in a network with many links and multiple-link routing paths, analysis in [6] showed that Complete Sharing does not necessarily lead to maximum network-wide bandwidth efficiency.)